nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 - **Name:** A unique name for the policy.
 The name must be unique across all policies in your tenancy.
 You cannot change this later.
 - **Description:** A friendly description.
 - **Policy Versioning:** Select **Keep Policy Current**.
-It ensures that the policy stay current with any future changes to the service's definitions of verbs and resources.
+It ensures that the policy stays current with any future changes to the service's definitions of verbs and resources.
 - **Statement:** A policy statement.
 It MUST be: `allow service OKE to manage all-resources in tenancy`
 - **Tags:** Don't apply tags.